 “The Muslim artists invented the art of decoration and transformed it into the arabesque, a non-developmental design that extents in all directions as infinitum (…) In the embellishment of Islamic life all the arts mingled like the interlaces of a decorative theme, and as result, the patterns of illumination and calligraphy were woven into textiles, burned into pottery, and mounted on portals and mihrabs .
 In all their designs—on walls, on leather, and on cloth—they liked patterns that were not centrally organised but that went on, in all directions, without either a beginning or an end.
 The arabesque (…) transfigures the object of nature it decorates (…) into a weightless, transparent, floating pattern extending infinitely in all directions.
 The object of nature is not itself but is trans-substantiated, and has become only a field of vision; aesthetically, the object of nature has become under the arabesque treatment a window onto the infinite.”

-- PS – While still in London I was working on many projects as User Experience expert and saw the possibilities and dangers of personalized user experience and predictable user behaviors first-hand.
-Additionally I was cyber stalked for years.
-All these experiences had of course a profound impact on me.
-I can report, that the only way out of all this, was to become somewhat “unpredictable”.
+- PS – While still in London (I lived there for 10+ years, now I am in Berlin), I was working on many projects as Senior User Experience expert and saw the possibilities and dangers of personalized user experience and predictable user pedagogy first-hand.
+Additionally I was cyber stalked for years and found nothing but compliance and corruption when turning for help to the police and authorities.
+To describe my experiences as “Kafaesk” puts it too mildly.
+All of these things had of course a profound impact on me and taught me many things about technology and authoritarian abuse.
+I can report, that the only way out of all this, was to become “unpredictable”.
+Authentic Islamic spritual practise helped me to find a way out from this abuse.
 Allah knows best.